 Please note that the ‘conda create’ command only supports ‘—name <name>’ or ‘-p <path>’, but not both.

 Install packages in your custom environment, using “conda install”.
-Be sure to include the “jupyter” conda package.
+Be sure to include the “jupyter” conda package, which is necessary for ipykernel.
 Create a Jupyter kernel based on your environment.

 Adding The Virtual Environment To Jupyterhub